YoussefAwny/AsuMathLabG28/README.md

 Project execution is divided into three phases.

-Phase.1 is ready to use and we still have another 2 to do.
+Phase 1 is ready to use and we still have another 2 to do.

 ## Phase 1